elizawmeeks/rateDogsBot/README.md

  * [Twit](https://github.com/ttezel/twit) -- Simplifies using the Twitter API in conjunction with Node.
  * [JQuery](https://jquery.com/) -- I used two different frameworks to make HTTP calls because...I forgot I had one installed already.
  * [Grunt](https://gruntjs.com/)

+Major Props to [The Coding Train](https://www.youtube.com/channel/UCvjgXvBlbQiydffZU7m1_aw) for [this series of videos](https://www.youtube.com/watch?v=RF5_MPSNAtU) on making Twitter bots with Node that got me off on the right foot.